MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-RecoverableItems.md

 - RecoverableItems: The Recoverable Items\Deletions folder.
 This folder contains items that have been deleted from the Deleted Items folder (soft-deleted items).
 - PurgedItems: The Recoverable Items\Purges folder.
 This folder contains items that have been purged from the Recoverable Items folder (hard-deleted items).

-If you don't use this parameter, the command will search all of these folders.
+If you don't use this parameter, the command will search all of these folders with the exception of DiscoveryHoldsItems, which will only be searched if manually specified using this parameter.

 ```yaml
 Type: RecoverableItemsFolderType